10 min read · April 15, 2024

 The other option would be to get external financing, but the key issue is timing, as you need to get the right amount when you need it.
 This is where the above cash flow forecast will come in really handy.

 You might consider approaching your local bank to finance your external debt, but you'll quickly discover that they don't have the experience or process in place to finance Amazon sellers.
-This means long and time-consuming process to get your loans approved or if they approve you at all.
+This means a long and time-consuming process to get your loans approved or if they approve you at all.
 As a result, there are now new Fintech companies specializing in funding Amazon sellers such as SellerFunding, Payability, and Amazon Lending.

 Conclusion